 This joint working will also benefit our pupils as our staff will be able to visit our neighbouring schools to see how they work and also to look at opportunities for some of our pupils/classes to work with mainstream peers.

-Morag Hards Specialist Outreach Teacher
+Morag Hards Specialist Teacher, Communication and Interaction

-The Beacon will also be a training centre and will offer a comprehensive training programme for mainstream staff, parents and other agencies and we can also tap into the expertise within the STLS to work with Beacon staff on training and advice.
-Working with parents is important to us and we will be working with the schools multi agency team to offer a training programme for Beacon parents.
+The Beacon will also be a training centre and will offer a comprehensive training programme for mainstream staff, parents and other agencies and we can also tap into the expertise within the STLS to work with The Beacon staff on training and advice.
+Working with parents is important to us and we will be working with the schools multi agency team to offer a training programme for The Beacon parents.
 Alongside this we will be running monthly Drop in / resource making sessions for all parents and professionals.
 The Early Bird plus and Cygnet training programme will run throughout the year offering training and support for parents of children with Autism and be delivered by the team, SALT and Early Help colleagues.

-Members of the county sensory and physical disabilities team will also working out of the Beacon.
+Members of the county sensory and physical disabilities team will also working out of The Beacon.
 These specialist staff work with children and young people from 0-18 years old, but particularly from pre-school age onwards.

 In this way we can all work with settings and schools, as well as relevant health professionals in supporting the highest possible levels of inclusive education.